cncf-tags/green-reviews-tooling/docs/proposals/proposal-003-report.md

 This section will have the following subsections:

 - Metrics: what metrics to collect?
+- Metadata: what additional data needs to be collected?
 - Collect: how to collect the metrics?
 - Store: how to store them?
 - Share: how to share the metrics?